 At Burnbrae we have 3 peaceful, 1 bedroom self-catering cottages.
 All on the ground level.
 Lunch in your south conservatory whilst enjoying the splendid rural view and the abundant native wildlife.
 Walk or cycle from your cottage, you are unlikely to meet others.
-River Tweed for fishing nearby, We are located 3 miles from Kelso on the edge of the peaceful hamlet of Nenthorn in southeastern Scotland.
+River Tweed for fishing is nearby, We are located 3 miles from Kelso on the edge of the peaceful hamlet of Nenthorn in southeastern Scotland.
 Burnbrae ~ a wonderful, peaceful place to stay.
-Due to Coronaviru lockdown we are closed until at least 15th July.
-We are now taking bookings for holidays after 15th July.
-We have planned extra precautions to minimise risk of the spread of Covid including a day between bookings and complete change of bedding incl duvets between guests
+We are taking extra precautions to minimise the risk of the spread of Covid including a day between bookings and a complete change of bedding including duvets and pillows between guests.

 Imagine yourself in the beautiful Scottish Borders, watching the birds at our well-stocked feeders as you enjoy breakfast in your private south-facing conservatory, or have a leisurely lunch taking in the magnificent views across the cottage garden down to the river and out to the Cheviot Hills.

 We are part of the Good to Go scheme and are taking many precautions to keep our guests and us at safe as possible from Covid-19.
 We have closed for a night between each guest stay to allow us extra time for more cleaning and to let the cottage air between guests arriving and cleaning.
 We have purchased extra duvets and pillows as well as bedlinnen to be able to change the duvet and pillows between guests.
 We then store the spares away from your cottage.

 Please read our Reviews on Tripadvisor and Google